Originally published 4/3/2020

 Test patients who meet the clinical guidelines.

 Health professionals who have a patient with apparent symptoms of COVID-19 should follow the CDC guidelines, Dr. Cioe-Pena says.
-This includes testing people with: symptoms and known exposure to COVID-19; and with severe and unexplained respiratory infections.
+The guidelines highlight three priority levels for testing:

 Wear personal protective equipment.